raimuucka/ArduinoSTM32wiki/Libraries.md

 * RadioHead
 * RTClock.
 This library is in the untested sub folder of Libraries, as it currently doesn't compile.
 It was sourced from GitHub ( see https://github.com/bubulindo/MapleRTC ), however to work, the library needs changes to the core of libmaple, and the replacement core files are not compatible with the latest version of libmaple.
 * FreeRTOS.
 Untested.
 Sources from the original Maple IDE installer. (see also http://forums.leaflabs.com/topic.php?id=221)
 * Latest SdFat from Greiman, https://github.com/greiman/SdFat.
 It is partially ported but have some bugs that make it unreliable.
-An corrected version is linked above in the "Working" section, although needs more testing.
+A corrected version is linked above in the "Working" section, although needs more testing.